ministryofjustice/hmpps-wmt/wmt-etl/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

+Run `source ~/.bash_profile` in order for these changes to take immediate effect

 From the base project directory execute the following command to set up your environment:

-`mkvirtualenv -a wmt-etl -r wmt-spark/requirements.txt wmt-etl`
+`mkvirtualenv -a wmt-etl -r requirements.txt wmt-etl`

 All subsequent times you want to work on this project you should just need to type:

 `workon wmt-etl`

-And it will switch to this virtualenv and take you to the ./wmt-spark directory.
+And it will switch to this virtualenv and take you to the ./wmt-etl directory.

 ### Running the ETL Job